techlozenge/student-frontend-angular-final/README.md

 * Starting the Application

     * Backend
-        * I use the Sails backend framework to act as an API server ([if you're interested it can be found here](https://github.com/techlozenge/sails-student-api))
+        * I use the Sails backend framework to act as an API server.
+            * [Sails as a Backend Framework:] https://github.com/techlozenge/sails-student-api
+            * [Sails as a Frontend Framework:] https://github.com/techlozenge/sails-student-frontend-v2 [(replaces this Angular project)]
         * From the CLI, use 'sails lift' (listens on port 3700) But as long as you're using RESTful API calls you can use any end-point api.
 Simply modify the frontend and its associated logic to use the appropriate request/response data.
         * Here are some example HTTP calls to end-points:
             * http.GET: table records listing: http://localhost:1337/student